Danc2050/android_privacy_policies/Amazon Unit Price Privacy Policy.md

  ## Amazon Unit Price: Privacy policy

-Welcome to the Amazon Unit Price for Chrome!
+Welcome to the Amazon Unit Price for Chrome, Edge, Firefox, and Safari

 This is an extension by Daniel Connelly.
-The extension is also available on Firefox.

 As an avid Chrome user myself, I take privacy very seriously.
 I know how irritating it is when extensions collect your data without your knowledge.